 It also means that marketing spend is relatively small – around 7% of turnover, compared to the 33% that Ladbrokes expects to spend on marketing this year.
 Most other fixed-odds giants are in the 25% range.

-Stick to your roots
+Stick to Your Roots

 The financial year 2014 also saw record growth and a 30% rise in profits, and the steady upward trajectory means that Hufford is happy to keep Spreadex as a spread betting company at its core.
 Even the fixed-odds sportsbook, added in 2010, is described by Hufford as “just a service to our existing clients”.